embermap/components-training/README.md

 1. Run NPM install: `npm install` (You might get some warnings, thats ok!)
 1. Build the app `ember build`
 1. You're all set!
 We'll see you Monday!
+1. Use new port e.g. `ember serve --port 1234`, if your other ports are taken by other projects